OrsoEric/2023-06-02-Robot-Reach-Calculator/README.md

 Given the geometry, I have a forward solution that links the angles of the joints to the position of the end effector

 # Forward Sensitivity
-In a given configuration, each end effector axis has a given sensitivity to changes in joint angle
+In a given configuration, each end effector axis has a given sensitivity to changes in joint angle [°/mm] This informs about gear ratio as well

 # Inverse Kinematic
 Given a desired end position of the end effector, a number of joint angles may exist that achieve that position